SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Open Research Section

 \section{Open Research Section}

 Prior to publication, the source code for uncoupled pretraining, coupled fine-tuning, and evaluation of SamudrACE will be released in a future version of the open source repository \url{https://github.com/ai2cm/ace}.
-The SamudrACE model weights will be uploaded as public artifact on Hugging Face and Zenodo.
-Initial conditions and incoming solar radiation will be included in the Zenodo repository.
+The SamudrACE model weights artifact, initial conditions, and forcing data (incoming solar radiation and time-invariant inputs) are available at \url{https://huggingface.co/allenai/SamudrACE-CM4-piControl}.
 The full processed 200-year CM4 simulation will be made publicly available.

 \acknowledgments

 Ai2 is supported by the estate of Paul G. Allen.
 This research received support through Schmidt Sciences, LLC, under the M$^2$LInES project.
 We thank all members of the M$^2$LInES team for helpful discussions and their support throughout this project.
 This research was also supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
 We also thank members of the NOAA Geophysical Fluid Dynamics Laboratory and Princeton University community for their support, specifically V. Ramaswamy for allocating GFDL computing resources for the CM4 reference simulation, Mitch Bushuk, Huan Guo, Pu Lin, and Sergey Malyshev for their help as we discussed which diagnostics to output from the CM4 run, and Linjiong Zhou for constructive comments on an earlier draft of this manuscript.
 Lastly, we thank Nathaniel Cresswell-Clay and co-authors of \citeA{cresswell2024deep} for sharing SST outputs from the DLESyM coupled atmosphere and SST emulator.
 We acknowledge the use of AI tools in the preparation of this work and manuscript, specifically, for code generation and for stylistic edits of the manuscript draft for improved clarity and succinctness, using the following models: Google Gemini 2.5 Flash and 2.5 Pro, and Anthropic Claude Sonnet 4 and Opus 4.1.